rust-lang/rust/text/0000-deprecation.md

 Optionally, we can define a `future deprecation` lint set to `Allow` by default to allow people being proactive about items that are going to be deprecated.

+`rustc` should resolve the `#[feature]` flags against the upper bound of the specified target version instead the current version, but default to the current version if no target version is specified or the specified version has no upper bound.

 `rustc` should also show a warning or error, depending on level, on encountering usage of API items marked as `#[insecure]`.
 The attribute